dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is an error to call a method, setter, or getter on a receiver of static type `Never` (including via a null aware operator).

-It is an error to apply an expression of `Never` in the function position in a function call.
+It is an error to apply an expression of type `Never` in the function position of a function call.

 It is an error if the static type of `e` in the expression `throw e` is not assignable to `Object`.